mapninja/Scouts_PDFMAP_iOS_Guide/README.md

 1. First, go to the App Store, and download the free app, PDF Maps by Avenza.

+###Install Dropbox

+1. Install Dropbox on your iOS Device
+2. Setup and login to the Dropbox App.

 ###Download the Map

-2. Once you have installed PDF Maps on your device, use your device browser to go to http://bit.ly/GMFPDF
+2. Once you have installed PDF Maps on your device, use your device browser to go to http://bit.ly/scoutmaps

   ![iPhone Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/iPhoneDropbox.PNG "iPhone Screenshot")  ![iPhone Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/iPhoneDropBoxDOwnload.PNG "iPhone Screenshot")